 The exact cause is not clear.
-Some people blame the media and the fashion industry which portray the idea that it is fashionable to be slim.
+Some people blame the media and the fashion industry which portray the idea that it is fashionable to be slim, causing many who do not conform to this to have a low body image.
 This can put pressure on some people to try to be slim which can then lead to an eating disorder.

 There may be some genetic factor to developing bulimia, which is triggered by stressful or traumatic life experiences.
 For example, some people with bulimia have had a childhood where there were frequent family problems with arguments and criticism at home.
 Some people with bulimia have been abused as a child.

-Sometimes bulimia is also associated with some other psychological problem.
-(That is, the bulimia is sometimes just a part of a broader mental health problem.)
-For example, there is a higher-than-average rate of bulimia in people with anxiety disorders, obsessive-compulsive disorder, depression, post-traumatic stress disorder and some personality disorders.
+Sometimes bulimia is also associated with some other psychological problems.
+(That is, the bulimia is sometimes just a part of a broader mental health condition) For example, there is a higher-than-average rate of bulimia in people with anxiety disorders, obsessive-compulsive disorder, depression, post-traumatic stress disorder and some personality disorders.

 Chemicals called serotonin and dopamine found in some parts of the brain are thought possibly to have something to do with bulimia.
 In some way one or more of the above factors, or even other unknown factors, may lead to changes in systems involving these chemicals.